ysyk2021/ai-for-small-business-owners-a-comprehensive-guide-to-leveraging-technology-for-better-outcomes/src/chapter-8-1.md

-# Overview of AI Applications for Customer Service

 AI has the potential to revolutionize customer service in small businesses.
 In this chapter, we will explore various AI applications for customer service.